Charles Mackerras: Later career

 In 2004 he became principal guest conductor of the Philharmonia Orchestra.
 He was also principal guest conductor of the Czech Philharmonic.
 With the Royal Opera, he conducted productions of Gounod's Roméo et Juliette and Handel's Semele.
 Mackerras also had a long association with the Metropolitan Opera, where he conducted The Makropulos Case, Káťa Kabanová, Le prophète, Lucia di Lammermoor, Billy Budd, Hansel and Gretel and The Magic Flute.

 In August 2008, Mackerras was announced as the new Honorary President of the Edinburgh International Festival Society.
 He was only the second person to hold this role, after Yehudi Menuhin.
 As the original part of the largest arts festival in the world, the Edinburgh International Festival featured performances from Mackerras throughout six decades since his first in 1952.

 Mackerras summarised his strategy for working with an orchestra as follows:

 I believe it's very important to edit orchestral parts explicitly and as thoroughly as possible so that the musicians can play them without too much rehearsal.
 For instance, the other day I did all the Schumann symphonies with very little rehearsal at all.
 Because the parts were clearly marked, particularly with regard to dynamics, we were able to play them without needing to do that much preliminary work, focusing our attention on the interpretation rather than the technical business of who plays too loud or too soft.

 Mackerras was the President of Trinity College of Music, London.
 He also served as Music Advisor to City Opera of Vancouver, a professional chamber opera company led by conductor Charles Barber.
 He was also a Patron of Bampton Classical Opera.
 From 1999 Mackerras was a Patron of the Australian children's cancer charity Redkite.

-On 18 December 2008, Mackerras served as the conductor for Alfred Brendel's final concert performance with the Vienna Philharmonic.
-Mackerras's last performance at the BBC Proms was conducting Gilbert and Sullivan's Patience.
+On 18 December 2008, Mackerras was the conductor for Alfred Brendel's final concert performance with the Vienna Philharmonic.
+Mackerras's last performance at the BBC Proms was conducting Gilbert and Sullivan's Patience in 2009, his 50th appearance at the Proms.
 His final public performance saw him conduct Così fan tutte at Glyndebourne in the summer of 2010.